Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in

 To obtain the Mach number vs radial distance phase plot for the stationary transonic accretion flow, one needs to simultaneously integrate the set of coupled differential equations (\ref{anal46} -- \ref{anal47}) for a specific set of initial boundary conditions determined by $\left[{\cal E},\lambda,\gamma\right]$.
-The initial value of the space gradient of the adevctive velocity, i.e., the critical velocity gradient evaluated at the critical point and provided in eq. (\ref{anal53}) and the critical space gradient of the sound speed can be numerically iterated using the fourth order Runge - Kutta method \cite{numerical-recipes} to obtain the integral solutions both for the mono-transonic as well as for the multi-transonic flow.
+The initial value of the space gradient of the advective velocity, i.e., the critical velocity gradient evaluated at the critical point and provided in eq. (\ref{apen11}) and the critical space gradient of the sound speed can be numerically iterated using the fourth order Runge - Kutta method \cite{numerical-recipes} to obtain the integral solutions for the mono-transonic as well as for the multi-transonic flow.
 Details of such numerical integration scheme, along with the representative phase plots are available in \cite{das-czerny-2012-new-astronomy,das07,pmdc12}.
-It is, however, to be noted that for flow geometries where the saddle type critical points and the sonic points are isomorphic (a centre type critical point does not allow any transonic solution to pas through hence it does not have any corresponding sonic point), numerical construction of the integral stationary solution is not required to calculate the corresponding acoustic surface gravity.
-Since the critical surface and the acoustic horizon is identical, value of $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm r_c}$ is all we need to calculate the value of $\kappa$ for the respective flow configuration.
-In such case, for axisymmetric flow with constant height for example, the surface gravity can be computed as
+Acoustic surface gravity is not relevant for a centre type critical point since no stationary transonic solution can be constructed through such points.
+For flow with constant thickness and for conical flow -- both for the adiabatic as well as the isothermal accretion -- saddle type critical points and the sonic points are isomorphic.
+Since the critical surface and the acoustic horizon is identical, numerical construction of the integral stationary solution is not required to calculate the corresponding acoustic surface gravity for these flow geometries, and value of $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm r_c}$ is all we need to calculate the value of $\kappa$ for the respective flow configuration.
+In such cases, for axisymmetric flow with constant height for example, the surface gravity can be computed as

 where